 - Simplicity, clarity and comprehensibility: The compensation regulations and models are to be kept simple, clear and comprehensible.
 Employees as well as third parties should be able to easily understand the basic concepts.

 - Fair compensation in accordance with responsibilities and management level: The determination of compensation also has to consider the workload as well as the degree of responsibility and reflect the different management level requirements in a clear and fair manner.

 - Group orientation: Compensation has to promote Group orientation.
 It aims to further commitment towards Group success and increased identification with the Group through employee participation in the long-term development of value and in shared ownership by means of an appropriate share option scheme.

 - Freedom from discrimination: All decisions concerning the employment relationship, including decisions on compensation, are based on the qualifications, the performance and the conduct of the individual or on other legitimate, objective corporate considerations.

-The compensation policy forms the basis for the compensation standards stipulated in appropriate regulations and for the compensation model.
-The compensation standards set out the objectives, processes and requirements for the design of the compensation.
-They also contain rules for the alignment between compensation and risk management.
+The compensation policy sets out the objectives, processes and requirements for the design of the compensation.
+It also contains rules for the alignment between compensation and risk management.
 For employees who receive a variable component of compensation, the compensation model specifies the ratio between fixed and variable portions and the allocation mechanism for the variable portion.